masoud-bahrami/Specification-Pattern-Samples/README.md

 through method invocation or inversion of control, have its state altered in order to become a delegate of other classes such as a persistence repository.

-There are various implementations of the number
+There are various implementations of the _specification pattern_

 1. **Hard Coded Specification**
 2. **Parameterized Specification**